-mls qos aggregate-policer aggregate-policer-name rate-bps burst-byte exceed-action {drop | policed-dscp-transmit} no mls qos aggregate-policer aggregate-policer-name aggregate-policer-name Name of the aggregate policer referenced by the police aggregate policy-map class configuration command. rate-bps Specify the average traffic rate in bits per second (b/s).
+mls qos aggregate-policer aggregate-policer-name rate-bps burst-byte exceed-action {drop | policed-dscp-transmit} no mls qos aggregate-policer aggregate-policer-name

+Syntax Description aggregate-policer-name Name of the aggregate policer referenced by the police aggregate policy-map class configuration command. rate-bps Specify the average traffic rate in bits per second (b/s).
 The range is 1000000 to 1000000000. burst-byte Specify the normal burst size in bytes.
 The range is 8000 to 1000000. exceed-action drop When the specified rate is exceeded, specify that the switch drop the packet. exceed-action policed-dscp-transmit When the specified rate is exceeded, specify that the switch change the Differentiated Services Code Point (DSCP) of the packet to that specified in the policed-DSCP map and then send the packet.

-No aggregate policers are defined.

-Define an aggregate policer if the policer is shared with multiple classes.

-Policers for a port cannot be shared with other policers for another port; traffic from two different ports cannot be aggregated for policing purposes.

-The port ASIC device, which controls more than one physical port, supports 256 policers (255 user-configurable policers plus 1 policer reserved for internal use).
-The maximum number of user-configurable policers supported per port is 63.
-Policers are allocated on demand by the software and are constrained by the hardware and ASIC boundaries.
-You cannot reserve policers per port (there is no guarantee that a port will be assigned to any policer).
+Defaults No aggregate policers are e defined. command Modes Global configuration Command History Release Modification 12.2(25)FX This command was introduced.
+Jsage Guidelines Define an aggregate polic cer if the policer is shared with multiple classes.
+Policers for a port cannot cannot be aggregated for t be shared with other policers for another port; traffic from two different port policing purposes. user-configurable policer user-configurable policer are constrained by the ha hich controls more than one physical port, supports 256 policers (255 rs plus 1 policer reserved for internal use).
+The maximum number of rs supported per port is 63.
+Policers are allocated on demand by the software an rdware and ASIC boundaries.
+You cannot reserve policers per port (there is not be assigned to any policer).